|

 6.3.4.
 CLIENT-CERT

-guessed or gotten hold of client's username and password
+could have guessed or gotten hold of client's username and

-requests the client's certificate; the client then sends
+the server requests the client's certificate; the client

-its signed certificate (many browsers require the client
+then sends its signed certificate (many browsers require

 certificate), and the server verifies the certificate.
 If